Recently, Uber rolled out a variety of features for drivers, including upfront pricing, ride rebalancing – and trip radar.

 This happened to me over and over with Trip Radar.
 It almost felt like I had to accept a money-losing ride to keep going!

-The screenshots above support my theory that Uber is trying to give us money-losing rides, the rides that other drivers are declining, via Trip Radar.
+The screenshots below support my theory that Uber is trying to give us money-losing rides, the rides that other drivers are declining, via Trip Radar.

 Of course, this is a lose-lose-lose proposition for the driver.
 First, you’ll see it on Trip Radar, realize it is not a profitable ride, and as a so-called independent contractor, you pass on it.

-Then Uber offers it again, and again, and again – until you have to accept it in order to see passengers’ destinations.
+Then Uber offers it again, and again, and again – until you have to accept it to see passengers’ destinations.

 Here are what some other drivers are saying about Trip Radar: